IllusionOfControl/personal-page/README.md

 ## Installation

 - Clone the repository.
-- Install dependencies using npm install.
+- Install dependencies using `npm install`.
-- Start the development server using npm run dev.
+- Start the development server using `npm run dev`.

 ## Usage